rdeb11/odin-recipes/README.md

 # odin-recipes

-A recipe website project for the course known as The Odin Project.
+Recipe website project for the course The Odin Project.